axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

     </td>
    </tr>
    <tr>
-    <th>National Fiat Coin</th>
+    <th>Not Currency</th>
     <td>
-     <p>Another common name for national fiat coins is &ldquo;currency.&rdquo; It means to indicate that <em>money flows</em> from one person to the next to facilitate the exchange of commodities.
-But national fiat coins don&rsquo;t always <em>flow</em>.
-Because these coins hold their value forever, they can be hoarded to accumulate financial wealth in bank accounts or under the proverbial mattress.</p>
+     <p>Another common name for national fiat coins is &ldquo;currency.&rdquo; It means to indicate that <em>money flows</em> from one person to the next to facilitate the exchange of goods.
+But they key thing about national fiat coin is that they can be hoarded to accumulate financial wealth in bank accounts or under the proverbial mattress.
+Their value never fluctuates</p>
      <p>Given this, national fiat coins do not deserve to be called &ldquo;currency.&rdquo;</p></td>
     </tr>
   </table>